 $29,046,112

-"Tár" is a 2022 psychological drama directed by Todd Field that delves into the complex life of Lydia Tár, a world-famous conductor portrayed by Cate Blanchett.
-At the height of her career, Lydia is preparing to conduct Mahler's Symphony No. 5, publish a book, and teach at Juilliard.
+"Tár" is a 2022 psychological drama directed by Todd Field that delves deep into the intricate world of Lydia Tár, a renowned conductor brought to life by Cate Blanchett.
+As she reaches the pinnacle of her career, Lydia prepares to conduct Mahler's Symphony No. 5, publish a book, and teach budding musicians at Juilliard.

-"Tár" premiered at the Venice International Film Festival, earning critical acclaim.
-Cate Blanchett won Best Actress there, and the film went on to secure six Academy Award nominations.
-Blanchett's performance was further recognized with Best Actress wins at the BAFTAs, Golden Globes, and Critics' Choice Movie Awards.
+Premiering at the Venice International Film Festival, "Tár" garnered widespread critical acclaim.
+Cate Blanchett earned the Best Actress award at Venice and continued her streak with wins at the BAFTAs, Golden Globes, and Critics' Choice Movie Awards.
+The film also received six Academy Award nominations, further cementing its place among modern cinematic achievements.

 DramaMysterySci-Fi